pyamg/pyamg/docs/paper/paper.md

      6          41          251 [0.00%]
      7           5           13 [0.00%]
 ```
-In this case, the hierarchy consists of eight levels, with SciPy's pseudoinverse ('pinv')
+In this case, the hierarchy consists of eight levels, with SciPy's pseudoinverse (`pinv`)
 being used on the coarsest level.

 The solve phase, using standard V-cycles, is executed with the object's solve: